Using a Higher EQ Against Conflict and Mental Disorders

 What is EQ?

 EQ stands for emotional intelligence (Emotional Quotient).
-It is the counterpart of IQ.
-EQ tests usually measure how someone deals with the emotions of themselves or others and how someone deals with situations that he or she cannot change?
+It's the opposite of IQ.
+EQ tests typically measure how someone handles their own emotions or those of others, and how they handle situations they can't change.

 Increase EQ against psychological complaints?

 The higher the EQ, the better people can understand their own emotions and those of others.
-In particular, understanding and listening to your own emotions, which communicate mainly through the subconscious through the body, can be the start of improvement in many psychological complaints.
-If you know how your subconscious brain communicates through your body to the conscious brain, you can make better decisions for yourself that are less harmful to yourself.
+Understanding and listening to your own emotions, which primarily communicate through the body via the subconscious, can be the first step toward improvement for many psychological issues.
+Understanding how your subconscious mind communicates through your body to the conscious mind allows you to make better, less damaging decisions for yourself.

-By increasing the EQ you will be able to understand yourself and others better.
-This avoids conflict, causing less stress.
-Less stress means more serotonin and less stress reduces psychological complaints.
+By increasing your EQ, you'll be able to better understand yourself and others.
+This helps avoid conflict, which reduces stress.
+Less stress means more serotonin, and more serotonin and less stress leads to a reduction in psychological symptoms.

 Here are our tips for a higher EQ.